 - Investigate.
 Investigators may Investigate facts, conditions, practices, or other matters to determine whether any person in the business has violated the provisions of the FLSA or to help in the enforcement of such provisions.

-The employers best defense is a very good offense.
-A audit of your Human Resources systems is a good way to ensure that you are in compliance.
+The employer’s best defense is a very good offense.
+An audit of your Human Resources systems is a good way to ensure that you are in compliance.